About Us

 I Love Avondale began in 2014 as a social media project founded by Dayne Smith, whose family roots in the Auckland suburb go back to 1960.
 Fed up by most media only covering Avondale when there was crime or controversy, he wanted to shine a light on the positive things happening, including capturing and celebrating the people, places and culture of the neighbourhood.

-Around the same time, resident-led trust Avondale Community Action (ACA) was exploring the benefits of having dedicated, paid community workers operating at the grassroots.
-The thinking was that they could help identify and address some of the opportunities or challenges in an area rich in culture, but hampered by disconnectedness within the community and issues associated with high levels of social deprivation.
+Around the same time, resident-led trust Avondale Community Action (ACA) were exploring the benefits of having dedicated, paid community workers operating at the grassroots.
 In late-2016, in partnership with TYLA Trust, ACA was able to realise that ambition by securing three years funding from the Department of Internal Affairs.

-From 2017 onwards, I Love Avondale was no longer just a social media platform, but a broader community development project that fosters connectivity, belonging and action both online and on the ground.
+From 2017, I Love Avondale was no longer just a social media platform, but a broader community development project, fostering connectivity, belonging and action both online and on the ground.

 Our Team